Meet the Team

 Eliza has a background in health promotion and public health, in particular supporting the needs of vulnerable population groups.
 She leads on the programme’s patient and public engagement and runs the Champions Network, she also supports the team with general project work.

-Roseanne is on secondment with the Mind & Body team from the Civil Service Fast Stream, having previously worked at the Ministry of Justice and Cabinet Office.
-Prior to the Civil Service Fast Stream she worked as a Social Worker with Children and Families.
-She works on the finances and digital communications for Mind & Body and also works two days a week on the development and implementation of Compass.
+Natasha is on secondment with the Mind & Body team from the Civil Service Fast Stream, having previously worked at the Cabinet Office and Department for Business, Energy and Industrial Strategy.
+Prior to the Civil Service Fast Stream, she worked at a start up in Nairobi in pay-as-you-go Solar energy.
+She works on implementing Compass, managing finance, and digital communications.

 Dr Rumina Taylor, Value Based Healthcare Mind & Body Lead